 Hutch family member injured and taken to hospital

-Man taken to hospital for treatment for cut to the head, although condition is unknown
+Man taken to hospital for treatment for cut to the head following Dublin incident

 Gardaí and emergency services have attended the scene.
 File photograph: The Irish Times